You and your family may experience a range of emotional reactions and major life changes after a severe injury.

 Depression after brain injury

 This kind of depression can lead to feelings of gloom, general tiredness, hopelessness and poor motivation, which might affect your ability to participate in rehabilitation and other activities.
-Your sleeping patterns, appetite and thinking ability could also change from depression.
+Your sleeping patterns, appetite and thinking ability could also be affected by depression.

 You will find that the earlier you seek help, the quicker you can get better.

-Download our information sheet (Depression after brain injury) for more information on what you can do to help manage your depression, and the treatment options available.
+The document ‘Depression after brain injury’ below has more information on what you can do to help manage your depression, and the treatment options available.

 Support for family members and carers

-If you’re a family member or carer for an icare lifetime care participant or worker in the icare workers care program, we may be able to offer support to assist you in managing the changes in your family.
+If you’re a family member or carer for someone in Lifetime Care or the Workers Care Program, we may be able to offer support.

 This can include: